 We’re talking about being an example.
-Model the respect, responsibility, trust and family fidelity you’d like to see across the board.
+Model the respect, morals, responsibility, trust, and family fidelity you’d like to see across the board.

-Don’t try to be an island.
-Don’t make the mistake of always assuming unilateral authority.
-Leadership is something you must agree on together.
+Don’t be an island.
+Don’t make the mistake of always assuming unilateral authority or that she is on the same page.
+Leadership is something you must talk about and agree on together.

 Be the dad who is moving his education forward, constantly.
 “Dad is always learning!”
 “Dad is always getting better!”
 “Dad is an inspiration!”
 “Dad is showing the way.”